 With proper governance, DAFs yield a net-positive over the Asian philanthropic space, compared to an informal channel of giving that relies on one’s family and business contacts.
 A DAF provides a structured and cost-efficient vehicle that democratises philanthropy and identifies societal needs that are underfunded.
 It is hoped that there would be more properly governed Asian DAFs set up, with high payout rates to charities to tackle difficult domestic and pressing transnational problems of our time, like climate change.

-To find out more about Donor Advised Funds, please contact us at firstname.lastname@example.org or read more about it here.
+To find out about donor-advised funds, read more about it here.

 This article is written by Professor Tang Hang Wu, CFS Board Committee Member and a professor of Law at the Yong Pung How School of Law, Singapore Management University.

 This translated article was originally published by The Business Times.